fsvbach/KernelMethods/README.md

 python3 experiments.py
 ```

 in this folder.
-Note, that only a representative sample expirment is submitted.
-However, any expirement we did throughout the challenge can be expressed in a succint manner using the versatile `util.cross_validation` function.
-It takes as input three arrays representing differnet models, kernels and training data respectively. `util.cross_valdiation` outputs a scores object that can be plotted using the `util.plot_cross_val` function.
+Note, that only a representative sample experiment is submitted.
+However, any expirement we did throughout the challenge can be expressed in a succinct manner using the versatile `util.cross_validation` function.
+It takes as input three arrays representing different models, kernels and training data respectively. `util.cross_valdiation` outputs a scores object that can be plotted using the `util.plot_cross_val` function.
 To classify test data use `util.save_predictions`.

 For a usage sample see `experiments.py`.
-The repository contains cached kernel matrices for the mismtach kernel with k=10 and k=12.
+The repository contains cached kernel matrices for the Mismatch kernel with k=10 and k=12 (m=4 in both cases).

 ### Build C++ libary